maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

   `osso-calculator`_ applications;
 * `Rotation support`_ is now working for several devices, based on accelerometer and application policies;
-* Major MCE changes, including ambient light sensor supporbased on the IIO subsystem, accelerometer IIO subsystem, led-control for other devices, user configuration customisation, loads of clean ups and more;
+* Major MCE changes, including ambient light sensor support based on the IIO subsystem, accelerometer IIO subsystem, led-control for other devices, user configuration customisation, loads of clean ups and more;
 * maemo-input-sounds package finished, adding vibration and sounds;